Vishnupriya-1/FuelApp/README.md

 >    "query": "query { boards(ids:1259058835) { items { id name } } }"
 > }_

-4. GET: /updateItemName - To update the item name in Monday.com by passing the Monday account API token as a param and the request body which contains the query string as an input to call the API URL.
+4. GET: /updateItemName - to update the item name in Monday.com by passing the Monday account API token as a param and the request body which contains the query string as an input to call the API URL.
 Also pass the bearer token response received from the above endpoint.

 > http://localhost:8081/updateItemName?token=<XXXXXX>